 One of my nursery diaper caddy stations will include wipes (still need NB diapers!), bibs, burp rags, and pacifiers.

-When it comes to decorating your baby’s nursery I have one piece of advice: choose a theme based on your own likes that you are hoping to pass on to your newest family member.
+I have one piece of advice when it comes to baby girl and baby boy nursery ideas: choose a theme based on your own likes you are hoping to pass on to your newest family member.
 Our first child has a forest theme because my husband and I really enjoy nature.
 Our second child has a family theme that includes some family heirlooms and pictures passed on from the people she was named after.
-Our third child has a National Parks theme as we have found that is where we like to vacation with our children.
+Our third child has a National Parks theme because we've found it's where we like to vacation with our children.

 With my little man’s new quilt adding the finalizing touch to his nursery I at least feel ready for what’s to come… although I can’t speak for my husband and children.
 Either way, in 5 weeks or less the Huebner family will have a new human entering the household and that human will have his very own room along with LOTS of love ready and waiting for his arrival.